introtocomputerscience/azure-function-autofac-dependency-injection/README.md

     }
 ```

-#### Extra attribute Functions V1
+#### Extra attribute Functions V1 (.NET Framework)
-An extra attribute is necessary for Functions V1 to properly release the objects created by the autofac container.
+An extra attribute, ScopeFilterAttribute, is necessary for Functions V1 to properly release the objects created by the autofac container.
 ```c#
     [DependencyInjectionConfig(typeof(DIConfig))]
     [ScopeFilter]